 9. Make Descriptions & Tags SEO-Friendly

 Once someone uploads his first video, he needs to optimize the description, create a title, and add the appropriate tags.
 This is crucial if he wants his video to perform well.
-To do this, he can check out what titles and keywords other content creators are using on their videos using right keyword planner.
+To do this, he can check out what titles and keywords other content creators are using on their videos.

 The title needs to be something that will catch people’s eyes.
 That being said, there’s no need to drag it down with a ton of keywords.
 It needs to be clear and concise.
 As for the description, this shouldn’t be too long either.
 People go to YouTube to watch, not read.